-- An apology where appropriate; - A summary of what the concern was about; - An explanation of how the concern was investigated; - Copies of any relevant records used, where appropriate; - The outcome of the investigation - An explanation of any actions taken and lessons learned; - An offer to discuss the response to the concern or any further issues with the Investigation Officer; - Where the complainant is unhappy with the result of the investigation, they may take their concern to the Sparkle Team Lead and if they remain dissatisfied, to the Sparkle Board of Trustees - Details of the Public Service Ombudsman for Wales
+- An apology where appropriate; - A summary of what the concern was about; - An explanation of how the concern was investigated; - · Copies of any relevant records used, where appropriate; - The outcome of the investigation - An explanation of any actions taken and lessons learned; - An offer to discuss the response to the concern or any further issues with the Investigation Officer; - Where the complainant is unhappy with the result of the investigation, they may take their concern to the Sparkle Team Lead and if they remain dissatisfied, to the Sparkle Board of Trustees - Details of the Public Service Ombudsman for Wales

-After a thorough investigation regarding the points you raised, I would like to confirm, that any learnings identified have been documented and any remedial actions implemented.
-I would also like to reassure you that actions will be monitored for effectiveness.
+After a thorough investigation regarding the points you raised, I should like to confirm, that any lessons identified have been documented and any remedial action applied.
+I should also like to reassure you that any actions implemented are now being monitored for effectiveness.